-The galaxy group finder algorithm presented in \cite{rodriguez20} allows identification systems in large galaxy surveys.
-This algorithm combines the friends-of-friends \citep[FOF;][]{huchra} and halo-based methods \citep{yang2006alignment} showing a high performance in the study of scaling relations dividing between central and satellite galaxies \citep{rodriguez21}, in the mass assignment of the dark matter halos of the groups when compared with those got by weak gravitational lensing \cite{Gonzalez2021} and in the studies of the halo occupation distribution in different environments \citep{alfaro2022}.
+The galaxy group finder algorithm presented in \cite{rodriguez20} allows identification of systems in large galaxy surveys.
+This algorithm combines the friends-of-friends \citep[FOF;][]{huchra} and halo-based methods \citep{Yang2005}.
+It has shown a high performance in the study of scaling relations between central and satellite galaxies \citep{rodriguez21}, in the mass assignment of the dark matter halos of the groups when compared with those obtained from weak gravitational lensing \cite{Gonzalez2021}, and in the studies of the halo occupation distribution in different environments \citep{alfaro2022}.
 In this work, we propose to identify a new galaxy group sample using the data provided by Sloan Digital Sky Survey Data Release 16 \citep[SDSS DR16,][]{ahumada2020} to study the alignment following the techniques introduced by \cite{yang2006alignment} and \cite{paz2008angular} and to compare the results with each other and with other authors.

+Besides the significant contribution to our knowledge of the galaxy formation and dark matter distribution, understanding the features of galaxy alignments at small and large scales is relevant for weak gravitational lensing measurements since it is one of the most relevant physical systematic \citep[see e.g.,][]{Kirk2012,Troxel2015,Krause2016,Gonzalez2021b}.
+In particular, this is relevant for future surveys such as \textit{Euclid} \citep{EUCLID}, \textit{Nancy Roman Telescope} \citep[WFIRST,][]{WFIRST}, and the Legacy Survey of Space and Time \citep{LSST}, constraining the cosmological parameters.

 The structure of the paper is as follows.
 In Section \ref{sample}, we describe the SDSS 16 galaxy data and the group identification we use to measure the alignment.
 Analyses of the alignments using the cross-correlation function are presented in Section \ref{cf}.
 In section \ref{ang}, we study the distribution of satellite galaxies relative to the major axis of the central galaxy.
 Section \ref{groups ali} presents a comparison between the results using the central galaxy alignment and those obtained with the group shape alignment.
 Finally, Section \ref{concl} is devoted to discussing the implications of these results and providing a summary of the paper.
-Throughout this work we adopt the standard $\Lambda$CDM cosmology \citep{Planck2016}, with parameters $\Omega _m$ = 0.3089, $\Omega _b$ = 0.0486, $\Omega _\Lambda$ = 0.6911, $H_0$ = 100h km s$^{-1}$Mpc$^{-1}$ with $h$ = 0.6774, $\Sigma _8$ = 0.8159 and $n_s$ = 0.9667.
+Throughout this work we adopt the standard $\Lambda$CDM cosmology \citep{Planck2016}, with parameters $\Omega _m$ = 0.3089, $\Omega _b$ = 0.0486, $\Omega _\Lambda$ = 0.6911, $H_0$ = 100h km s$^{-1}$Mpc$^{-1}$ with $h$ = 0.6774, $\sigma _8$ = 0.8159 and $n_s$ = 0.9667.